Applied General Qualifications

 Future for Applied General Qualifications?

-These qualifications are currently under government review, and there is a discussion that they may not continue to fund these once T levels are up and running.
+These qualifications are currently under government review, and it is likely that many subjects will not be funded in the future once T levels are up and running.

 Applied General Qualifications as a route to university